yousefelassal/quote-cron/README.md

 > Work while you have the light.
 You are responsible for the talent that has been entrusted to you.

 > Just be patient.
 Let the game come to you.
 Don't rush.
 Be quick, but don't hurry.

+> Can you imagine what I would do if I could do all I can?